syn1de/Discord-Auto-Bump/README.md

 ## Configuration

-Edit `config.json` to add your bot token and server details.
+Edit `config.json` to add your user token and channel details.

 ## Contact